Transport in Hong Kong: Pavement railings

 During the 2019–2020 pro-democracy protests in Hong Kong, 60 km of pavement railings were damaged by the demonstrators.
-Hong Kong’s Transport and Highways Departments spent an estimated HK$15 million ($1.9 million) of taxpayer money rebuilding and reinforcing the fencing.
+Hong Kong's Transport and Highways Departments spent an estimated HK$15 million ($1.9 million) of taxpayer money rebuilding and reinforcing the fencing.
 The city government has more than doubled its installation of pedestrian rails, from 730 km in 2010 to 1500 km by 2018.
 Many of the railings prevent pedestrians from walking in a straight line along major roads by prohibiting direct crossing of perpendicular side streets.
 Paul Zimmerman, a district councillor and a member of a government advisory commission to improve urban design, and other pavement-fence critics argue the barriers are emblematic of the way Hong Kong streets are built to prioritise vehicles over pedestrians.
 The city likes the guardrails because they do not want to slow turning cars but prioritising vehicles limits the throughput capacity of the city.
 Pedestrians who want to walk faster than the shuffling crowds must go into the streets, exposing them to vehicle traffic.
 The Transport and Highways departments say the railings are critical “to regulate and guide pedestrians for road safety and traffic management purposes.”
-Hong Kong’s high population density makes pedestrian mobility complicated and the railings offer a clear distinction between the automobiles and walkers.
+Hong Kong's high population density makes pedestrian mobility complicated and the railings offer a clear distinction between the automobiles and walkers.
 But in a city where less than 10% of the population owns a car, anti-fence advocates question why automobiles get primacy.
 Nonprofit groups like Walk DVRC, in conjunction with Zimmerman, have worked to remove some of the guardrails but the city believes they are necessary.
 The railings, which are too flimsy to fend off cars, provide little to no protection from automobiles.
 Walk DVRC has submitted a detailed proposal including pictures and recommendations for 456 railings.
 There are 105 of those that they claim “have been removed to the benefit of pedestrians” and should not be reinstalled.
-With an additional 324 requested to be removed.
 Nevertheless, the city is determined to replace the removed railings and is moving forward despite public pushback.
-The state of this guardrail debate, in many ways, is symptomatic of a larger ongoing fight for democracy in Hong Kong.
-The recent crackdowns on dissent and political expression are furthering the divide between public officials and community members.
-The fight for mobility justice is just one movement amongst many calls for change in Hong Kong but it is still likely to be highly contentious.